 -Laura Webber Spencer

-Anthony Geary first joined the cast of General Hospital in 1978 as Luke Spencer.
-As portrayed by the legendary actor, Luke Spencer was described by the New York Post as "the most popular character in soap opera history."
-One critic said: "Geary's individualism, uniqueness and awesome range is the most notable in daytime (television) history," a statement that is typical of the actor's reviews.
-Mr. Geary has won six Daytime Emmy® awards for Outstanding Lead Actor in a Daytime Drama Series, his most recent in 2008.
-Equally impressive, Mr. Geary holds nominations for the award in 1980, 1982, 1996, 1997, 2003, and 2007.
+As portrayed by legendary Anthony Geary since 1978, Luke Spencer has been described as the most popular character in soap opera history*.
+One critic said: "Geary's individualism, uniqueness and awesome range is the most notable in Daytime (television) history," a statement that is typical of the actor's reviews.
+In 2012 Geary broke his own record as the most honored actor in Daytime Emmy history when he won his seventh Outstanding Lead Actor Award for his portrayal of Luke Spencer.
+He won his first Emmy Award as Outstanding Lead Actor in 1981 and received his additional Emmy Awards in 1999, 2000, 2004, 2006 and 2008.
+Equally impressive, he holds nominations in 1980, 1982, 1996, 1997, 2003, 2007 and 2009.

-Mr. Geary competed in track and field and swimming events as a college student, and also raced horses.
-He is a certified scuba diver, as well as an accomplished roller blader.
+Geary competed in track and field and swimming events as a college student, and also raced horses.
+He is a certified scuba diver, as well as an accomplished rollerblader.
+He currently lives in Amsterdam, Holland.